 Yes, you certainly may.
 If you feel like you have personally improved (e.g. after a semester abroad or after an interesting internship), you are always welcome to apply again.
 We recommend you to highlight what you have learned since your last application.

 The Trend Seminar is the first core course of the CDTM curriculum and takes place in the last 7 weeks of the semester break following your application.
 Attendance is mandatory during that time (small exceptions can be made if you e.g. need to leave for some hours to take an exam).
-If you already know that you are not available in that time, please kindly apply for the following semester.
-During the week before the Trend Seminar, a Kickoff evening will take place on Tuesday and the Kickoff Weekend from Thursday until Saturday.
-Please find the dates for the next semester below:
+If you already know that you are not available at that time, please kindly apply for the following semester.
+The first week of the Trend Seminar is the Kickoff Week, which will take place from Monday morning to Saturday morning at a location outside Munich.

 Yes.
 After you finish the Trend Seminar, you can take a break before MPD or eLab.
 After your break you can join the students of the subsequent class.
 However, you can only start eLab once you have finished MPD and you cannot take MPD and eLab in parallel.